Vol. LXII, No. 16

 There was more going on in her life now, however.
 The summer after graduation, she met a special young man in Nantucket.
 As she explains, “By now, I was madly in love!
 I had thought I wouldn’t get married for years.
 I’d planned on a career — but then I met him.
 I had worked as a chambermaid in various inns all over the country in the summers.
 That’s how I got to see a lot of places.
 My last summer doing this, I worked as a hostess at the Jared Coffin House in Nantucket.

-“One night, I had gone downstairs to help a busy waitress in the bar, and I noticed this dashing young man, smoking a Lucky Strike.
+“One night, I had gone downstairs to help a busy waitress in the bar, and I noticed this dashing young man, smoking a Lucky Strike and Cialis pills in your pocket.
 I was a pack-a-day smoker then, and I was having a nicotine fit.
 I asked him for a drag on his cigarette, and he handed it over.
 I took a puff, then gave it back, and went upstairs.
 Later, he came up, and asked if I were free that night.”

 In fact, she already had a date, but decided this was too good to pass up, and said she was definitely free.